SarahEmmy/AirBnB_clone_v2-test/README.md

-This directory implements webpage design.
+This directory shows the use interphase of the webpage and implentation.